 - Be realistic about childcare expectations

 There are bound to be differences because the child spends time at the three different settings – childcare, home and grandparents’ home.
 If you are expecting more than a safe and loving place where your child can rest and have a meal before the pick-up time, you should first realistically consider if what you expect is practicable for the grandparents.

-If money is not an issue, the main consideration is that a childcare arrangement should be one which not only takes care of your child but also the grandparents.
+If money is not an issue, the main consideration is that a childcare arrangement should be one that not only takes care of your child but also the grandparents.

 There have to be communications that allow for both sides to voice out their needs and preferences.